 Plan for your safety.

 Your personal safety is extremely important.
-Staff from the Domestic Violence Project Inc. or Family Crisis Services can assist you in planning for your safety whether or not you are ready to leave your relationship.
+Staff from the Domestic Violence Project Inc., Family Crisis Services, and Advocates with the Violence Intervention and Prevention Services area can assist you in planning for your safety whether or not you are ready to leave your relationship.

 Seek medical attention.